full-path/ridesheet/src/user-guide/data-fields.md

 If a service is no longer available, it should not be removed from this sheet or else it will invalidate past data.
 Instead, use the `Service End Date` field to indicate that the service is no longer available.

+### Run Template

+The `Run Template` is used to automatically generate weekly runs in the `Runs` sheet.

+`Driver ID`
+:   A `Driver ID` must be selected from the dropdown in order to generate manifests and run information.
+Driver information is entered in the [Drivers](#drivers) sheet.

+`Vehicle ID`
+:   A `Vehicle ID` must be selected from the dropdown in order to generate manifests and run information.
+Vehicle information is entered in the [Vehicles](#vehicles) sheet.

+`Days of Week`
+:   Multi-select for what days the selected Driver/Vehicle combination is available.

+`Scheduled Start Time`
+:   Used to determine if a run is valid in `Trips`.

+`Scheduled End Time`
+:   Used to determine if a run is valid in `Trips`.

 ### Lookups

 Most fields in `Lookups` are automatically generated, as indicated by the blue background.